postsharp/Metalama.Documentation/content/conceptual/aspects/advising/contracts.md

 ### Contract directions

-By default, the <xref:Metalama.Framework.Aspects.ContractAspect> aspect applies the contract to the _default data flow direction_ of the target parameter, field, or property.
-The default direction is:
+By default, the <xref:Metalama.Framework.Aspects.ContractAspect> aspect applies the contract to the _default data flow_ of the target parameter, field, or property.

+The default direction is as follows:

 * for input and `ref` parameters: the _input_ value,